 Once that functionality is present, commit and push to main.
 The development process isn't over, but at this point you have a functioning version ready to go.
 Additional features should be developed on their own branches and only pushed to main when you confirm they're 100% functional and pass all tests.

 Gather feedback.
 Ask potential users what features they would like to see.
-If you complete your MVP before the end of capstone week, ask your peers or instructor for feedback.
+If you complete your MVP before the tradeshow, ask your peers or instructor for feedback, plan out next steps, and continue working.
 You can also use the trade show as an opportunity to gather feedback.

 Continue adding features to improve your project's functionality and user experience.
 Take user feedback into account when deciding which extra features to implement before presenting your project to potential employers.